antonbaraev/recommendation-widget/README.md

 ## Features

 - **Shadow DOM Encapsulation**: Complete isolation from host page styles and DOM
-- **Framework Agnostic**: Works with React, Vue, Angular, or plain JavaScript
-- **SSR Compatible**: Safe to use with Next.js, Remix, Nuxt, and other SSR frameworks
 - **Dual Bundle Format**: Available as ESM module and IIFE script
-- **TypeScript**: Fully typed with comprehensive type definitions
 - **Responsive**: Mobile and desktop optimized layouts
 - **Lazy Loading**: Images load on demand for better performance
 - **Event-Driven**: Custom events for load success and errors